Jim Channon: Biography

-His concept was that a new generation of "warrior monks" would utilize paranormal abilities and countercultural principles to better prevail in future conflicts with the nation's adversaries.
+His concept was that a new generation of "warrior monks" would utilize countercultural principles to better prevail in future conflicts with the nation's adversaries.
 At a subsequent 1979 briefing at the Fort Knox officer's club, Channon presented his concepts to "commanders", who (he claims) immediately made him the first commander of the First Earth Battalion.
 (Channon has also told a slightly different version of this story which takes place during a meeting of the "think tank" Task Force Delta, which first convened in 1983 and occurred at Fort Leavenworth, Kansas.)

 After retiring from the Army, Channon continued to promote his concepts and worked as an "organizational transformation consultant" to such companies as AT&T, Du Pont, and Whirlpool.
 In 1990, he was featured in Fortune magazine as the business world's first corporate shaman.
 He was described as specializing in "helping managers express their vision by creating a picture that makes corporate goals tangible against a starry universe or earthscape background.
 But at heart he sees himself as a shaman."

 He was featured in Omni and other magazine/websites as the founder of the Army's First Earth Battalion.

 In a 2004 video interview with Ronson, Channon said that he was still consulted by "top brass" ("like the Chief of Staff of the Army") and was still officially the commander of the First Earth Battalion.